-Results Types of Description of activities Main social benefits Areas activities Financial nets program shock- Moving households out of a support to people affected by shock responsive transfers • Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks. state of vulnerability.
-RA 2 Strengthening social registry Establishing information system for entities responsible for implementing social assistance projects Development of "Data Lab" Program management and coordination Reporting, audits, and evaluation Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs.
-Deployment of the social register (RSPM); the construction of a Beneficiary Operations Management System (BOMS).
-Implementation of a payment platform mapping unique identifiers.
-Implementation of a payment platform mapping unique identifiers.
-Clear targeting of beneficiaries; Reduce or eliminate duplication; Optimize the use of resources Identification of beneficiaries Avoiding multiple benefits Making social protection work effectively Communication, training, capacity building Build capacity for portfolio planning and multi-year public expenditure frameworks.
+RA / DLI's associates (see Appendix 6) Types of activities Description of activities Main social benefits Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks.
+Removes the feeling of exclusion from households Moving households out of a state of vulnerability.
+Economic inclusion measure Accompanying measures Productive inclusion and resilience measures.
+(Training in micro entrepreneurship) Creation of IGAs for the household; Empowerment of women; Social inclusion.
+Result Area 2: DLI 5 to 9; Capacity building Implementation of a management system.
+Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs Deployment of the social register (RSPM) the construction of a Beneficiary Operations Management System (BOMS). the implementation of a payment platform mapping unique identifiers.
+Clear targeting of beneficiaries; Reduce or eliminate duplication; Optimize the use of resources Identification of beneficiaries Avoiding multiple benefits Making social protection work effective Result Area 3: DLI 10 and 11; Capacity building Build capacity for portfolio planning and multi-year public expenditure frameworks.
+Optimization of public spending.
 Adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy.
-Optimization of public spending.
 Coordination of social policy, action and protection